 Are you wondering whether Fundrise eREITs are a good investment?
-I’ve got the answers as I’ve worked with Fundrise since 2016, and they’ve consistently impressed me with their innovation.
+I've got the answers as I’ve worked with Fundrise since 2016.
+They’ve consistently impressed me with their innovation.

 They were founded in 2012 and are the pioneers of the eREIT product.
 They’ve not only raised $55 million from venture capital, but they also found a way to directly raise capital through their “Internet Public Offerings” directly from investors on their platform (past 9 months).

 More recently, they were the first ones to launch an Opportunity Fund in the real estate crowdfunding space to take advantage of new tax laws.